-Welcome The Peabody Learning Academy serves the at-risk student population of Peabody Veterans Memorial High School (PVMHS).
+Welcome The Peabody Learning Academy serves the grade 9- 12 student population of Peabody Veterans Memorial High School (PVMHS).
 In partnership with the Simon Youth Foundation, it is part of the Peabody Public School District and is located at the Northshore Mall.
 Recognized nationally as one of the most successful, non-traditional high school programs in the United States, this program allows students to learn in an alternative setting with the use of the Gradpoint digital learning platform and for many, to participate in PVMHS after school and club activities.

 .
 Mission The mission of the Peabody Learning Academy is to provide a rigorous academic program designed to advance the achievement of all students especially in the areas of reading, writing, and mathematics within a small school environment.
 Rooted in the community values of respect, commitment, discipline, integrity, unity, and citizenship, the school is dedicated to developing habits of mind that lead to college or the world of work, upon graduation.

 Philosophy The Peabody Learning Academy believes all students can achieve excellence in a positive, challenging educational environment that stimulates their interests, channels their energies, and develops their abilities.
 The Academy is committed to providing a nontraditional learning environment for students with distinct needs for these educational services.

 The Peabody Learning Academy is committed to ensuring opportunities for all students to increase skills in both academic and employment environments.
 The Academy concentrates on increasing students’ academic and career/life skills by offering opportunities not only to earn a high school diploma with credits equal to the same levels of difficulty and standards offered at Peabody Veterans Memorial High School, but also to receive personalized career counseling for school-to-college and school-to-work transitions.

 Students benefiting from the Learning Academy may include:

 Students with average or above average abilities who are not meeting achievement standards;